-The school positively values all the staff and pupils and welcomes diversity.
+The school positively values all staff and pupils and welcomes diversity.
 We seek to promote the achievement of all pupils.
-Teaching staff make time to praise children for their behaviour, contributions and their work.
-Each term we hold a merit assembly where children are publicly awarded for achievement in all areas of school life.
+Teaching staff make time to praise children for their behaviour, contributions, and work.
+Each term, we hold a merit assembly where children are publicly awarded for achievement in all areas of school life.
 All pupils will have examples of their work displayed in classrooms and corridors.

-Children and staff are called by their preferred names and we ensure that names are spelt and pronounced correctly.
+Children and staff are called by their preferred names, and we ensure their names are spelt and pronounced correctly.

-Our school's assemblies, Citizenship and Religious Education promote justice, fairness and equality as well as informing pupils of many different religious customs, traditions and beliefs.
+Our school's general assemblies, nasihah sessions, khutbahs, PHSE/Citizenship and Religious Education lessons promote justice, fairness, and equality and inform pupils about many different religious customs, traditions, and beliefs.

-We will have a children's School Council which meets regularly to discuss concerns and suggestions raised in class council meetings.
+We will have a children's School Council that meets regularly to discuss concerns and suggestions raised in class council meetings.
 The councillors are elected by their class members.
-The council initiates many discussions and makes contributions to the decision-making process of issues concerning children in the school.
+The council initiates many discussions and contributes to the decision-making process regarding issues concerning children in the school.

-We have an equality statement which is displayed all over the school's premises.
-This highlights our commitment to promote the equalities act.
+We have an equality statement displayed throughout the school's premises.
+This highlights our commitment to promoting the Equalities Act.

-Playground behaviour is monitored and unacceptable behaviour challenged to ensure that pupils are safe and free from harassment.
+Playground behaviour is monitored, and unacceptable behaviour is challenged to ensure that pupils are safe and free from harassment.
 Unacceptable behaviour is dealt with immediately.
-We have developed systems to deal with playground incidents and with racism.
+We have developed systems to deal with playground incidents and racism.
 Offensive remarks or behaviour based upon prejudice or misinformation are always challenged (refer to Behaviour Management Policy).